helfertool/docs/source/admin/configuration.rst

 ^^^^^^^^^^^^^^^

 If an exception occurs, Django can send out a mail to notify the administrators.
-Usually, this means that there is a bug in the Helfertool.
+Usually, this means that there is a bug in the Helfertool, a configuration error or some infrastructure issue.

 .. code-block:: none